John Chilembwe: Colonial grievances

 not to allow any mission work to be carried on or schools to be opened on the Bruce Estates, although the company provided free medical and hospital treatment for workers.

 Alexander Livingstone Bruce held the considered view that educated Africans had no place in colonial society and he opposed their education.
-He also recorded his personal dislike for Chilembwe as an educated African; he considered all African-led churches were centres for agitation, and prohibited their being built on the Magomero estate.
+He also recorded his personal dislike for Chilembwe as an educated African; he considered all African-led churches were centres for agitation, and prohibited them being built on the Magomero estate.
 Although this prohibition applied to all missions, Chilembwe's mission was the closest; it became a natural focus for African agitation, and Chilembwe became the spokesman for African tenants on the Bruce Estates.
 Chilembwe provoked confrontation by erecting churches on estate land, which Livingstone burned down because he considered them as centres for agitation against the management and because they made potential claims on estate land.

 Reaction to the colonial system

 Chilembwe was angered by Livingstone's refusal to accept the worth of African people, and also frustrated by the refusal of the settlers and government to provide suitable opportunities or a political voice to the African "new men", who had been educated by the Presbyterian and other missions in Nyasaland or in some cases had received a higher education abroad.
 A number of such men became Chilembwe's lieutenants in the rising.

 Although in his first decade at P.I.M., Chilembwe had been reasonably successful, in the five years before his death, he faced a series of problems in the mission and in his personal life.
 From around 1910, he incurred several debts at a time when mission expenses were rising and funds from his American backers were drying up.
 Attacks of asthma, the death of a daughter, and his declining eyesight and general health may have deepened his anger and alienation.